 This course is designed to offer a skiing experience to beginners, intermediate, and advanced skiers.
 Proper techniques, knowledge of the rules for safety and etiquette will be taught.
+Core Requirement: Well-Being (p.
+7)

 PE 106 - Snowboarding (WB1) (1)

 This course is designed to offer a snowboarding experience to beginners, intermediate, and advanced snowboarders.
 Proper techniques, knowledge of the rules for safety and etiquette will be taught.